-Across the country, there are 79 IB World Schools, of which 72 are authorised to offer the International Baccalaureate Diploma and 10 to offer three IB programmes.
-Of these, 71 teach in English, seven provide instruction in German and English and one teaches in German.
+Across the country there are 82 IB World Schools, of which 77 are authorised to offer the International Baccalaureate Diploma and 12 to offer three IB programmes.

 Many schools offer the curriculums of Britain, America and France, while Japanese, Swiss and Czech schools can also be found.
-Several schools, including International School of Bremen and International School on the Rhine, offer the IB Diploma alongside British and American programmes.
+Several schools offer the IB Diploma alongside British and American programmes.
 Other schools teach both German and international curriculums.

 Coeducational, non-denominational day schools predominate but a minority offer boarding education, while others have a religious foundation.
 There are three European Schools that serve the families of staff at EU institutions and other children.